 Evening: This evening in the hospitality room we will enjoy a lecture on the wolves of Yellowstone from our instructor.

 Activity note: Full-day, 60 mile round trip snowmobile adventure on two-passenger, cleaner, quieter, four-stroke machines at elevations from 6,666' to 7,365'; several moderate walks on slippery, snow-packed trails, boardwalks and stairs.

-Breakfast: Motel continental breakfast.
+Breakfast: Motel buffet.